asenanian/xy_model_metropolis/README.md

 ## Usage

 Note this is written with the MPI API for use on a cluster.
 The external parameters are with init_params function in main.cpp.
-Each computing node will work on a block of size nx x ny, where nx/(number of cores) = ny. ny must be even.
+Each computing node will work on a block of size nx x ny, where ny = nx/(number of cores). ny must be even.

 ## References
 1. https://quantumtheory.physik.unibas.ch/people/bruder/Semesterprojekte2007/p6/index.html